pisan385/unity/docs/unityprojectongithub.md

 7. Commit and Push the files from your local computer to GitHub using Github Desktop

-8. Check that your files are accessible on the web
+8. Check that your project can be played on the web.
+The URL will be something like [https://pisan385.github.io/FirstGit/firstwebgl](https://pisan385.github.io/FirstGit/firstwebgl/)